mattermost/docs/source/deployment/mobile-app-deployment.rst

 `Mattermost for Android Devices <https://play.google.com/store/apps/details?id=com.mattermost.rn&hl=en_US>`_ (via Google Play)
 `Mattermost of iOS Devices <https://apps.apple.com/us/app/mattermost/id1257222717>`_ (via Apple App Store)

-If you do not desire (or require) additional security provide via an EMM Provider, your deployment is complete.
+If you do not desire (or require) additional security provided via an EMM Provider, your deployment is complete.
 Feel free to point your users to the `available documentation <https://docs.mattermost.com/guides/user.html>`_.

 The sub-sections below serve as a high-level guide to understanding this deployment model.
 When necessary, we point to the documentation for technical instruction.

     **Note:** At a minimum, we recommend you follow our recommended steps to secure your deployment.

 ********************************************
-Using an EMM Provider with Public Store Apps
+Using an EMM Provider with public store apps
 ********************************************

 EMM providers help extend security parameters to the Mattermost mobile applications.
 The AppConfig standard makes this possible. `Review the Mattermost AppConfig Values Documentation <https://docs.mattermost.com/mobile/mobile-appconfig.html#mattermost-appconfig-values>`_ for a complete list of available parameters.